Newman Flower: Writing

 Flower was also an author.
 His life of George Frideric Handel was published in 1923 and reissued in a revised edition in 1959.
 The book was well received, but later writers on Handel have disputed Flower's portrait of Handel as "sexless and safe".

 In 1927, Flower collaborated with Herbert Sullivan in a biography of the latter's uncle, Sir Arthur Sullivan, his Life and Letters.
 This too was well received at the time but also suffered later from critical disapproval for sanitising its subject by suppressing evidence of Sullivan's gambling and sexual liaisons.
 In 1928 Flower published a study of Franz Schubert, and in 1945 and 1950 he published two volumes of memoirs.
 His largest literary project was to prepare the journals of Arnold Bennett for publication – more than a million words in manuscript to be edited.
 Rupert Hart-Davis later commented on "the prudish timidity of their editor, old Newman Flower.
 According to Hugh Walpole, N. F. was so appalled by much of what he found in the journals that he published only brief extracts, and those the safest."

 Personal life

-Flower was twice married, first in 1903 to Evelyne Readwin of Wells, Norfolk, with whom he had one son, and second in 1943 to Bridget Downes of Coore, County Clare, Ireland.
+Flower was twice married, first in 1903 to Evelyne Readwin of Wells, Norfolk, with whom he had one son, Desmond Flower (1907–1997), the scholar and writer, who took over Cassell's after him; and second in 1943 to Bridget Downes of Coore, County Clare, Ireland.
 He died at his home, Tarrant Keynston House, near Blandford, Dorset, aged 84.